pappasam/nvim-repl/README.md

 Use `g:repl_default` to set the default repl if no configured repl is found in `g:repl_filetype_commands`.
 Defaults to `&shell`.

-Use `g:repl_split` to set the repl window position.
+Use `g:repl_split` to set the repl window position. `vertical` and `horizontal` respect the user-configured global splitright and splitbottom settings.

 - `'bottom'`
 - `'top'`
 - `'left'`
+- `'right'`
+- `'horizontal'`
-- `'right'` (default)
+- `'vertical'` (default)

-If split bottom is prefered, then add below line to configuration.
+If split bottom is preferred, then add below line to configuration.

 ```vim
 let g:repl_split = 'bottom'